-The measures adopted, however, seem to us unwise, owing to the retardation in the development of the mineral resources of the Canadian Yukon which they will cause, and the hard feeling they are sure to breed among the American prospectors, who are likely to clamor for retaliatory Eleasures.
-These will be, moreover, difficult and expensive taxes to collect, since it will be nearly impossible to watch every miner, and the Klondyke is so near the American frontier that clandestine exportations can hardly be prevented.
-It is a sound principle of government that revenue needed should be raised in the most inexpensive manner possible, and any other system is unjust to the people who have to pay the taxes.
+The measures adopted, however, seem to us unwise, owing to the retardation in the development of the mineral resources of the Canadian Yukon which they will cause, and the hard feeling they are sure to breed among the American prospectors, who are likely to clamor for retaliatory measures.
+These will be, moreover. who have to pay the taxes.

-Most of all to be regretted, however, is ...e possibility of friction arising between two nations whose interests are really identical; since recent history has demonstrated that rich gold mines are a prolific source of contention and hard feeling .- Engineering and Mining Journal.
+Most of all to be regretted, however, is ... possibility of friction arising between two nations whose interests are really identical; since recent history has demonstrated that rich gold mines are a prolific source of contention and hard feeling.-Engineering and Mining Journal.

 The Rooter's Mistake.
-He was